Vahor/pedaki.fr/README.md

 ### Setup

-Run `yarn dev` to start the development server, then `yarn generate-docs:watch` to watch for changes in the `docs` folder and generate the documentation.
+Run `yarn dev` to start the development server.